LuisLomelinIbarra/WebMCManager/README.md

 > A web page for a mcserver

+The idea of this project is to put to test my knowledge in web dev and to help my friends have easier access to the minecraft server.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.